Mark Gosche

 Mark James Gosche (born 2 December 1955) is a New Zealand politician.
 He is a member of the Labour Party.
-He was born in Auckland to Samoan parents, and has been active in New Zealand's Pacific Islander community.
+He was born in Auckland to Samoan parents, and has been active in New Zealand's Pasifika community.

 Biography

 Early life and career

 Gosche was born in 1955 to German-Samoan parents.
 He was raised and educated in South Auckland.
 He was a full-time official with the Hotel, Hospital & Restaurant Workers Union later the Service & Food Workers Union − or SFWU) for 15 years.
 He was later a union secretary with the SFWU for 7 years.
 This led him to join the Labour Party in 1981.

 Gosche founded the Union Health Centres (four low cost medical centres for union members, doctors and nurses) and was the original director of the organisation.
 He was a trustee of the Union Law Centre and a member of the national executive of the New Zealand Council of Trade Unions (NZCTU).
 He was also on several boards including the Trade Union Authority and New Zealand Tourism Council.